 Intellectually, I approach my recommendations Bangkok attractions, day trips and restaurants from the standpoint of a quasi-local.
 On the other hand, I present and organize my suggestions in a way that reflects the time sensitivity necessary for your trip, which will almost certainly be a short one.

 Although I’ll stop short of presenting a complete Bangkok itinerary, it will be easy for you to read between the lies of this post and create one.
-No matter what type of traveler you are, Bangkok starts here.
+No matter what type of traveler you are, and whether you’re looking for things to do in Bangkok for three days or otherwise, Bangkok starts here.

 Where to Stay in Bangkok